ysemanag/hotel-database-project/README.md

 - Customers: This entity will contain information about the customers for this hotel such as the customer names, phone numbers, addresses, money owed to the hotel (if any) and more.
 This relationship will allow the database to store and track who are the hotel’s customers and link them to their order information.
 This data will also be used to analyze what are the hotel’s most frequent customers, orders, etc.

 - Reports: This entity will contain information about different reports generated automatically or manually for different causes, including report id, report information, and reporting employee’s information such as the employee id and name.
 It will use a unique report id to be able to identify every report individually.
+The report_info should be a brief summary of the report details.